rashmirrajashekara/docs/product-guides/SGX Infrastructure.md

                                 - KEY_PATH=<key_path>              : Path of file where TLS key needs to be stored
                                 - CERT_PATH=<cert_path>            : Path of file/directory where TLS certificate needs to be stored

+    create_signing_key_pair  Generates Key pair and CSR and downloads Signing certificate from CMS
+                             - Option [--force] overwrites any existing files and always downloads new Signing cert Required env variable if SQVS_NOSETUP=true or variable not set in config.yml:
+                                 - CMS_TLS_CERT_SHA384=<CMS TLS cert sha384 hash>      : to ensure that AAS is talking to the right CMS instance
+                             Required env variables specific to setup task are:
+                                 - CMS_BASE_URL=<url>               : for CMS API url
+                                 - BEARER_TOKEN=<token>             : for authenticating with CMS

 ```

 ### Directory Layout